 The credibility of the budget and costing as well as the extent to which the specific expenditure proposed is of an appropriate type and amount.

-The extent to which the project is logistically credible for the application and university.
+The extent to which the project is logistically credible, including during the reimbursement phase following the project, for the application and university.

 The nature, credibility and potential impact of the proposed contribution to the Aberdeen community, which can include the public and/or the research community of the University.

-The extent to which there is other support available to the project at this stage, whether or not that support has already been attained or sought.
+The strength of evidence for positive research culture and support by any person or group named as a collaborator, facilitator or beneficiary of this work, including professional services staff.
+If you are a postgraduate researcher, this must include evidence of supervisor support.

 If there are more applications that are judged to be of a high quality according to the criteria above than can be funded, random selection will be used to make final decisions.

-We warmly encourage applications from researchers from a diverse range of backgrounds, and applications will be anonymized before the selection process.
-Please do not include any information below which would reveal the gender of the applicant.

 Applications will be treated as confidential by the panel.
 However, the details of successful projects (including the names of successful applicants) will be advertised on the University’s websites as well as distributed to third parties, which may include the media.
 Submission of the application form will be interpreted as acceptance of the holding and processing of application and personal data for the purposes of processing applications and awards.
 Acceptance of any award will be interpreted as acceptance of the holding, processing and sharing of necessary and appropriate data only publicly for publicity, marketing and advertising purposes.
 All decisions of the panel will be final.
 Applicants will be informed of the decision by email.

-Please get in touch with uoacollections@abdn.ac.uk if you would like to ask anything about the questions below, or would like to provide the information below in an alternative format.
+Please get in touch with collections@abdn.ac.uk if you would like to ask anything about the questions below, or you would like to provide the information below in an alternative format.